 In what way did that affect your work?
 What’s your view on the embed format, do you think it worked well?

 I think there is a strange kind of freedom in the structure of an embed.
-A lot of people have been bitching about it, going on about the embed being "the end of press freedom" and all that but I don’t really think that’s true.
+A lot of people have been bitching about it, going on about the embed being "the end of press freedom" and all that, but I don’t really think that’s true.
 I don’t know anything about Iraq really; I haven’t seen Iraq outside of the American point of view for so long now.
 But if I choose to cover the American angle, then an embed is not a bad way to do it.
-Because it is so institutionalised you can actually move around, do a lot, you don’t have to beg, you don’t have to worry about anything.
+Because it is so institutionalized, you can actually move around and do a lot.
+You don’t have to beg, you don’t have to worry about anything.
 It’s a bit duller in that sense.
 You just have to follow the guys in front of you.
 And there are not that many decisions to be made.
 I find embeds pretty relaxing in that way.

 Was your M•A•S•H• IRAQ project concluded over one single embed?

 It was almost all embed work.
-I don’t want to over-emphasise the fact that some photos – just a few – weren’t taken in embeds as it's meant to be an embed book.
+I don’t want to overemphasize the fact that some photos—just a few—weren’t taken in embeds, as it's meant to be an embed book.
 I don’t know, maybe it was two years or three years, something like that.
 The core of the work was done over a year, I did maybe five or six embeds with the medical units over that time.

-Actually, when I started the project, I didn’t know about M•A•S•H•.
-I think I had maybe seen about half an episode once when I was a kid, but it definitely was not part of my cultural background.
-When I started the embed one of my friends sent me the DVD boxset so I wouldn’t get bored.
-As the entire embed was spent sitting next to an air field with helicopters waiting to fly off to pick up the wounded, it was always very noisy, so I watched it with subtitles on.
+Actually, when I started the project, I didn’t know about M•A•S•H. I think I had maybe seen about half an episode once when I was a kid, but it definitely was not part of my cultural background.
+When I started the embed one of my friends sent me the DVD box set so I wouldn’t get bored.
+As the entire embed was spent sitting next to an airfield with helicopters waiting to fly off to pick up the wounded, it was always very noisy, so I watched it with subtitles on.
 I don’t really know why I started taking pictures of my screen, but then suddenly there were these really amazing one or two line quotes.
 It was funny to see that 20 or 30 years later we still find ourselves in the same situation, with the same talking points.
-Some of the medics displayed a similar gallows humour, but generally it’s all very antiseptic.
-It is a volunteer army, you don’t get drafted, it’s clean and of course there are no hippies in it.
+Some of the medics displayed a similar gallows humor, but generally it’s all very antiseptic.
+It is a volunteer army, you don’t get drafted, it’s clean and, of course, there are no hippies in it.

 A "stolen" project, probably…

 Right.
-So you found the photos in a sort of photo parlour near to where to where you were staying in Kandahar, right?
+So you found the photos in a sort of photo parlor near where you were staying in Kandahar, right?